Chevrolet 9C1

-9C1 is a code used by Chevrolet, in reference to a vehicle intended for use as a police car.
+9C1 is a production code used by Chevrolet to designate a vehicle intended for use as a police car or car-based emergency vehicle.
+9C1-designated vehicles are marketed under the Police Pursuit Vehicle or Police Patrol Vehicle (PPV) nameplate.
+The 9C1 package is intended to compete with the Ford Police Interceptor and Stellantis's Dodge Charger Pursuit and Dodge Durango Pursuit.

+Specific modifications and upgrades in the 9C1 package vary by vehicle platform, though they generally center around increased durability and performance.
+Other parts of the 9C1 package are designed to allow the installation of emergency vehicle lighting and equipment.

 Considered a fleet vehicle by General Motors, the 9C1 package is considered a Special Equipment Options (SEO) code, as opposed to a Regular Production Order (RPO) code.
 Both groups of options are found on the production code sticker (which on most modern GM vehicles is located in the glove box).

-Specific modifications and upgrades of each version of the 9C1 option package differs by vehicle platform, though it centers around increased durability and performance.
-Other parts of the 9C1 package are designed to allow for the fitment of required emergency lighting and equipment.

 Equipment

-Heavy-duty (HD) features include full perimeter steel frame (there is debate as to whether the 9C1 Caprice uses a thicker frame than the civilian car; GM replacement frame part numbers for the civilian auto and the 9C1 Caprice are the same); oversized front and rear sway bars; full-size spare tire (in the case of the 4th generation 1994-96 Caprice Classic police car); high-output alternator; lifetime-rated green silicone coolant hoses; four-wheel disc brakes; HD steel wheels and speed-rated tires; quick-ratio power steering and transmission and power steering oil coolers; certified digital speedometer; stiffer body mounts and more of them; true dual exhaust; protective anti-stab steel plates in the front seat backs; performance 3.08 final drive ratio (3.23 w/std.); 200 hp/245 ft·lbf L99 V8 4.3 L (265 cid) SFI engine); and extra wiring for the emergency equipment.
+Heavy-duty (HD) features include full perimeter steel frame (there is debate as to whether the Caprice 9C1 uses a thicker frame than the civilian car; GM replacement frame part numbers for the civilian auto and the Caprice 9C1 are the same); oversized front and rear sway bars; full-size spare tire (in the case of the fourth generation Caprice 9C1); high-output alternator; lifetime-rated green silicone coolant hoses; four-wheel disc brakes; HD steel wheels and speed-rated tires; quick-ratio power steering and transmission and power steering oil coolers; certified digital speedometer; stiffer body mounts and more of them; true dual exhaust; protective anti-stab steel plates in the front seat backs; performance 3.08 final drive ratio (3.23 w/std.); 200 hp/245 ft·lbf L99 V8 4.3 L (265 cid) SFI engine); and extra wiring for the emergency equipment.

-Versions
+Chevrolet 9C1 models

-Since the 1970s, Chevrolet has offered factory-produced police car variants of the Chevrolet Nova, Chevrolet Malibu, Chevrolet Celebrity, Chevrolet Impala, Chevrolet Caprice, Chevrolet Lumina, & Chevrolet Tahoe.
+Since the mid-1970s, Chevrolet has offered factory-produced police variants of the Chevrolet Nova, Chevrolet Malibu, Chevrolet Celebrity, Chevrolet Impala, Chevrolet Caprice, Chevrolet Lumina, Chevrolet Tahoe, Chevrolet Silverado, and Chevrolet Blazer EV.

 Nova 9C1

-The Nova 9C1 was offered to police agencies between 1975 & 1979 originally starting off as a prototype for the Los Angeles County Sheriff's Department in 1974.
-The Nova 9C1 was available to police agencies as either a 2-door coupe or 4 door sedan with an array of different options.
+The Nova 9C1 was offered to police agencies between 1975 and 1979, originating as a prototype for the Los Angeles County Sheriff's Department in 1974.
+The Nova 9C1 was available to police agencies as either a 2-door coupe or 4-door sedan with an array of different options.

 Malibu 9C1

-A 9C1-equipped Malibu with an LT1 350 Z-28 Camaro V8 engine driven by E. Pierce Marshall placed 13th of 47 in the 1979 Cannonball Baker Sea-To-Shining-Sea Memorial Trophy Dash, better known as the Cannonball Run.
+A 9C1-equipped Malibu with an LT1 350 Z-28 Camaro V8 engine driven by E. Pierce Marshall placed 13th of 47 in the 1979 Cannonball Baker Sea-to-Shining-Sea Memorial Trophy Dash, better known as the Cannonball Run.

 Impala/Caprice 9C1 (B-platform)

-Starting in 1986 the Caprice would replace the Impala for the retail, taxi, and police markets based on the third generation model which was launched in 1977.
-Like its civilian counterparts the car would get a facelift in 1987 and would remain the same until 1990.
+Starting in 1986, the Caprice would replace the Impala for the retail, taxi, and police markets based on the third generation model, which was launched in 1977.
+Like its civilian counterparts, the Caprice 9C1 would get a facelift in 1987, and would remain the same until 1990.
 The Caprice 9C1 was available with either a V6 or V8 in this generation.